yeykawb/consid_dbt/README.md

 scripts/people_generator_script.py
 ```

 Tip!
 When opening the csv files, vscode suggests to install an extension, the Rainbow CSV extension.
-Go to this extension and click “add to devcontainer.json”.
+Go to this extension and click “add to devcontainer.json”, to keep this extension installed for everyone using the same `Dev Container`.

 Now, run `dbt seed`.